Blaise122/vinbt/README.md

 * Like Listing table, order table belongs to multiple tables such as User and Listing.
 The primary keys in the User table(user_id), Listing table (listing_id) are used as foreign keys in the order table.

-* Active record: The active storage tables are polymorphic and relate to images upload.
-A listing can have many pictures.
-No reference to this polymorphic association is made listing table however a `has_one_attached` relationship is defined in the listing model.